mjirik/disco/README.md

 ## Project directory
-You will need `setup.py`, `meta.yaml` and `setup.cfg` in your python project directory.
-Files can be generated with `init`.
+You will need `setup.py`,  and `setup.cfg` in your python project directory.
+Conda recipe files like `meta.yaml` should be in `conda-recipe` directory.

-There also may be `bld.bat` and `build.sh`.
-These files are created if they are not exist.
+There also may be `bld.bat` and `build.sh` in `conda-recipe` dir.
+These files are created if they do not exist.

-Conda channels should
+All files can be generated with `init`.